- What is a Credit Score?

 - What Type of Information is Included in a Credit Report?

 - What is the Difference Between a Credit Score, Credit Rating, and a Credit Report?

 - Frequently Asked Questions

 A credit score is a measure of one’s creditworthiness.
 A higher credit score indicates a better ability to repay a loan.
 Additionally, it can get faster loan approvals, cheaper interest rates and better bargaining power.
 Whereas, a lower score will reduce the probability to get credit cards and loans.
+Needless to say how important it is to keep up your credit score.
 In this article, we have covered all about credit score in detail.

 A credit score is a measure of an individual’s creditworthiness.
 In other words, it means an individual’s ability to repay the borrowed amount.
 It is a three-digit number ranging from 300 to 900, with, 900 being the highest and 300 being the lowest.

 Having a high credit score can help individuals get loans and credit cards faster.
 Additionally, it can help one get loans at a cheaper interest rate, or higher loan amount, or they get to choose the tenure to repay the loan.

 Credit score calculation of an individual is done after taking into account several factors.
 Some of them being, credit balance, new credits, tenure, credit mix, credit utilisation, repayment history and credit enquiries.
 Major Credit Information Companies like CIBIL TransUnion, Experian, Equifax and High Mark compute credit score in India.
 Reserve Bank of India has mandated all banks to pass on any transaction related to calculating credit score to these four companies.
 The companies calculate the score based on the data provided and make detailed credit reports.
 Thereport is like a financial report card, and it contains the credit score of an individual.